Northern Ireland

 Robert Emmet,

-William Smith O'Brien,
+William Smith O'Brien

 Charles Stewart Parnell

-- all of them descend from the British Royal Family.
+descend from the British Royal Family.

 Even

-have had Royal Descents.
+all have Royal Descents.

 Gerry Adams, Bobby Sands and John Hume are obviously British